apix0n/Armus/.github/ISSUE_TEMPLATE/7-question.md

 ---
 name: Question
-about: Vous avez une question ?
+about: You have a question?
 title: ''
 labels: Question
 assignees: ''